Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Owner Number One – 2002 Ford Escape, XLT, V6

-We were about 3 hours away from home when the OD light started flashing and the car seemed to be getting worse.
+We were about 3 hours away from home when the OD light started flashing, and the car seemed to be getting worse.
 Oh my God!
 All we could do was pray that we got home safely.
 There were a few near misses that we couldn’t avoid and almost got hit, but we made it home safely. ”

 The owner asked a transmission specialist to check the car, and the owner was told that the transmission was missing.
 The owner added that the Escape “…[was] no longer safe to drive, and $2,000 to rebuild”.
 With the added note ‘by the way, we rebuild transmissions exactly like this on average 3 times a week’.
 Ford seems to be speeding up production, and this is a known failure.”